openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

     ]
 )

-httpRequest.request( // Enter the HTTP request URL (with or without parameters).
-URL must be customized.
-Request parameters can be specified in extraData.
+httpRequest.request( // Fill in the HTTP request URL (with or without parameters).
+URL needs to be customized by developer.
+Request parameters can be specified in extraData
     "http://www.example.com", { err, resp =>
         if (let Some(e) <- err) {
-            Hilog.error(0, "test","exception: ${e.message}")
+            Hilog.error(0, "AppLogCj","exception: ${e.message}")
             throw e
         }
         if (let Some(r) <- resp) {
-            Hilog.error(0, "test", "${r}")
+            Hilog.error(0, "AppLogCj", "${r}")
         } else {
-            Hilog.error(0, "test", "resp is none")
+            Hilog.error(0, "AppLogCj", "resp is none")
         }
         httpRequest.destroy()
     }, options: option)